BONUS: Free practice test below!

 5. Provide yourself with plenty of practice

 The best way to get better at anything is to practise.
-You can do this with a qualified OET teacher who will be able to monitor your progress and give you feedback on areas of strength and weakness.
+You can do this with a qualified OET teacher who will be able to monitor your progress.
+They can give you feedback on areas of strength and weakness as well.

 Here at Swoosh English, our teachers are all UK native.
 If you’re planning to take the OET exam, we’ve got live group classes, speaking mock exam classes, video courses and writing corrections as part of our OET packages.
 You can click here to learn more:

-Hopefully this was helpful for you today and please practice these tips as part of your preparation for your OET exam.
-That’s why as a BONUS for this blog post, we are giving you a FREE practice questionnaire where you can apply these tips that we have just given you.
+Hopefully this was helpful for you today.
+Please practice these tips as part of your preparation for your OET exam.
+That’s why as a BONUS for this blog post.
+We are giving you a FREE practice questionnaire where you can apply these tips that we have just given you.

 Guidelines for performance of surgery in case of subdural haetatoma